OSU-MC/Open-Response/core/README.md

 DROP DATABASE myclassroom_test;
 ```

-## Update Server Configuration
+## Update Core Configuration
-Modify `/server/.env` to update the MyClassroom Server configuration.
+Modify `/core/.env` to update the MyClassroom Core configuration.
 The `DEV_DB_...` and `TEST_DB_...` environment variables should match those in the database/user creation commands listed in the [MySQL](#mysql) setup steps below.
 Additionally, `CLIENT_URL` should be set to the MyClassroom Client application URL.
 For basic testing, the default values can be used.

 ## Application Authentication & Session
 The application uses cookie-based authentication once a user session has been created (i.e. a user has logged in).
 A user's session will have a specific XSRF token value associated with it to protect against XSRF attacks.
 As such, the value of that token will be sent back as a cookie, and the application expects to recieve with each authenticated request a custom X-XSRF-TOKEN header with that value, along with the traditional authentication cookie \_myclassroom_session which the application generated as part of initial session creation.